 How good for the morale of the Team was it that the Philippines won their first event?

 The Philippines beat Thailand in Men’s Water Polo on Day 2 of the 2017 SEA Games.
 In their first-round match, the Philippines triumphed 9-7 over Thailand.
 Thailand was the Bronze medallists in the 2015 games edition.
-Even though early days, the win is a huge moral victory for the Philippines, who have been eluded from a gold medal in Aquatics the last 3 SEA Games.
+Even though early days, the win is a huge moral victory for the Philippines, eluded from a gold medal in Aquatics in the last 3 SEA Games.